Urgent care vs. emergency room

 - Accidental poisoning

-- A deep cut or burn on the head, chest or stomach
+- Deep cuts or burns on head, chest, or stomach

-- Head injury with confusion, vomiting or loss of consciousness
+- Head injury with confusion, vomiting, or unconsciousness

 - Heart attack or stroke